mikemckiernan/GenerativeAIExamples/deploy/helm-charts/README.md

 # 03: CSV based RAG

 ## Description
-This example showcases a RAG usecase built using structured CSV data.
-It uses models from Nvidia AI Foundation to built the usecase.
-This example does not use any embedding models or vector database solution and uses PandasAI to drive the flow.
+This example demonstrates a use case of RAG using structured CSV data.
+It incorporates models from the Nvidia AI Foundation to build the use case.
+This approach does not involve embedding models or vector database solutions, instead leveraging PandasAI to manage the workflow.
+For ingestion, the structured data is loaded from a CSV file into a Pandas dataframe.
+It can ingest multiple CSV files, provided they have identical columns.
+However, ingestion of CSV files with differing columns is not currently supported and will result in an exception.
+The core functionality utilizes a PandasAI agent to extract information from the dataframe.
+This agent combines the query with the structure of the dataframe into an LLM prompt.
+The prompt then generates Python code to extract the required information from the dataframe.
+Subsequently, this generated code is executed on the dataframe, yielding the output dataframe.
+To test the example, sample CSV files are available.
+These are part of the structured data example Helm chart and represent a subset of the [Microsoft Azure Predictive Maintenance](https://www.kaggle.com/datasets/arnabbiswas1/microsoft-azure-predictive-maintenance) from Kaggle.
+The CSV data retrieval prompt is specifically tuned for three CSV files from this dataset: PdM_machines.csv, PdM_errors.csv, and PdM_failures.csv.
+The CSV file to be used can be specified in the values.yaml file within the Helm chart by updating the environment variable CSV_NAME.
+By default, it is set to PdM_machines but can be changed to include PdM_errors or PdM_failures.
+Currently, customization of the CSV data retrieval prompt is not supported.

 <table class="tg">
 <thead>